Work & Career

 George W. Bush, 2001

 George W. Bush was sworn in as the 43rd President of the United States in 2001.
-These 8 words and phrases you use were actually made up by presidents.
+His successor, President Obama, coined one of the 8 funny words Presidents made up.

 George W. Bush, 2009